ibm-build-lab/cp4d-install/4.0/README.md

 kind: OperandRequest
 metadata:
   name: empty-request
-  namespace: cp4d        # Replace with the project where you will install Cloud Pak for Data
+  namespace: zen        # Replace with the project where you will install Cloud Pak for Data
 spec:
   requests: []
 EOF